TRAINING GRANTS

 Jeffrey Foster, PhD

-Associate Chair and Professor, Northern Arizona University
+Professor, Northern Arizona University

 "Molecular and serological investigations of the potential vertebrate reservoir host of the emerging tick-borne pathogen, Rickettsia philipii (364D)"

-Vincent Mai, BS
+Vincent Mai, MS

 "Receiving the training grant from PacVec gave me the tools and guidance to conduct research in emerging infectious diseases.
 In addition to funding my education and research, the training grant taught me lessons in public speaking, networking, and collaboration."

-Marie Lilly, BA
+Marie Lilly, MS

 Andrea Swei, PhD